rmothilal/test-scripts/functional-tests/README.md

  - _Cucumber_: Represents the Cucumber-Java Step Definitions that sends the requests to the Switch and query PayerFSP/PayeeFSP for the callback responses.
  - _Switch_: Represents Mojaloop Switch against which all these test cases are executed.

+ **_Folder Structure_**
+  - ``/src/main/java``
+    - `com.mojaloop.fsp` - This package contains the classes PayerFsp and PayeeFsp.
+These are the Spring Boot Applications that simulate the functionality provided by a Payer and a Payee FSP respectively.
+    - `com.mojaloop.utils` - This package contains Utility class.
+This class contains methods to wrap asynchronous callbacks from Mojaloop Switch into synchronous request-response behavior.

+  - `/test/resources/features` - The sub-folders in here each represent different business feature offered by Mojaloop application.
+  These sub-folders in turn contain 1 or more Gherkin feature files.

+  - `/test/java/stepdefs` - The sub-folders and the corresponding Classes in here has the code that implement Step Definitions in Cucumber Java.

  ## Running Tests
  There are different ways in which these tests can be executed.
   - From IDE - Intellij: